collinahn/Roulette/README.md

         i++;
     }
 ```
-once the number of pillar is given, each location and attribute is set automatically on each physical body.
+* Once the number of pillar is given, location and attribute is set automatically on each physical body.

-Then each collides with the pointer sprite, demonstrating natural reaction.
+* Then each collides with the pointer sprite, demonstrating natural reaction.